ONSdigital/dp-data-pipelines/docs/pipeline-config.md

 **am putting some details in here beyond the config to put it in context, things will be more clearly seprated once this is finalised and documented for real.
 It's still quite early days on putting this all together.**

-happy to take questions/convos - mike.
+happy to take questions/convos - mike/martyn.

 # pipeline-config.json